Sheldon-Xiao9/moodify-webui/docs/en-US/README_EN.md

 └── package.json          # Project dependencies
 ```

+You can find more detailed project structure explanations and directory responsibilities in the [Development Guide](../development.md).

 ## Development Guide

 Want to contribute code to the Moodify project?
 Please check our detailed development guide: